jspecht3/terminal-tutorial/README.md

 For most things in life, it is best to establish a basic framework and incrementally add new things as time progresses; the shell is no different.
 For now, this tutorial should be all you need, but this is a very brief introduction and should only be the beginning of your journey.

 If you are a complete beginner, you should start at the [Introduction](#introduction) and follow the tutorial on your machine.
 If you just want a list of the commands, go to the [List of Commands](#list-of-commands).

+The first time a command is used in the tutorial, a ✨ will be placed in front of that command.
+Important concepts will be marked with a 🔴.

 - [List of Commands](#list-of-commands)
 - [Introduction](#introduction)